wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 the `selectCommand()` function (file `db.c`).
 The function parses the only argument as the database index and then invokes `selectDb()` to change the client's current database reference.

+#### Database Type

+The database object is initialized as `dict` instances with the type being `dbDictType` (file `server.c`).
+The type object has all callbacks being set except key and value duplication functions, meaning that when a key-value pair is inserted into the database, the function that inserts it must duplicate the object if necessary.
+Besides, database value objects are reference counted, as indicated by the destructor callback function `dictObjectDestructor()` (file `server.c`).
+This function calls `decrRefCount()` (file `object.c`) on the value object.
+If the reference count drops to zero, `decrRefCount()` will then deallocate the value object based on its type using a switch block.

+Key objects, on the contrary, is not reference counted.
+The destructor callback function for database keys is `dictSdsDestructor()` (file `server.c`), which simply deallocates the key string object by calling `sdsfree()` (file `sds.c`).

 ### Disabling Persistence